Top Paris activities

 Read more

-Palais de Chaillot (Pass By)
+Palais de Chaillot (pass by)

 The Palais de Chaillot is located on the place du Trocadero.
 Built in 1937 for the Universal Exhibition, it comprises two Neoclassical pavilions, flanking an esplanade that overlooks the Trocadero gardens.
 It houses the City of Architecture and Heritage, the National Navy Museum, the Museum of Humankind, and the National Theatre of Chaillot.